Friday, October 24, 2025

 Passing through Tauffelen (population 3,000) I come across a large complex of buildings smack in the middle of town.
 Hmmm, what does Laubscher do?

-There's another similar-size Laubscher building behind this green glass structure.
-This family-owned has 240 employees and has expanded its expertise.
+There's another similar-size large Laubscher building behind this green glass structure.
+This family-owned business has 240 employees and its expertise has expanded.

-Laubscher got its start back in 1846 manufacturing watch screws for the watch industry but has expanded into manufacturing precision turned parts for the medical technology industry.
+Laubscher got its start back in 1846 manufacturing watch screws for the watch industry but has diversified into manufacturing precision turned parts for the medical technology industry.

 I've mentioned (many times) spending two summers visiting more than 130 watch and watch related companies.
 I learned only a very few watch manufacturers are vertical integrated.
 Parts are outsourced or contracted out.
 Switzerland is famous for precision tools and this is a prime example of that.
 On the company's website I count six family members working here.